Patrick Kane

-Patrick Timothy Kane II (born November 19, 1988) is an American professional ice hockey right winger for the Detroit Red Wings of the National Hockey League (NHL).
-He was selected by the Chicago Blackhawks with the first overall pick in the 2007 NHL Entry Draft and played for the Blackhawks until February 2023 when he was traded to the New York Rangers.
+Patrick Timothy Kane II (born November 19, 1988) is an American professional ice hockey player who is a right winger and alternate captain for the Chicago Blackhawks of the National Hockey League (NHL).
+Nicknamed "Showtime", he was selected by the Blackhawks with the first overall pick in the 2007 NHL entry draft and initially played for them until February 2023, when he was traded to the New York Rangers.
+He has also played for the Detroit Red Wings.
 Kane has represented the United States at the 2010 and 2014 Winter Olympics.

 Kane established himself as one of the most productive and decorated players of his era.
 He won the 2008 Calder Memorial Trophy for NHL's rookie of the year and played a crucial role in the Blackhawks' three championships in 2010, 2013 and 2015.
 Kane's notable achievements include winning the Conn Smythe Trophy as the most valuable player of the playoffs in 2013, and later becoming the first American-born player to secure the Hart Memorial Trophy as the most valuable player and the Art Ross Trophy as the scoring champion in the 2015–16 NHL season.

 Kane led all NHL players in scoring during the 2010s and was later named as one of the 100 Greatest NHL Players.
 He is considered one of the best American players of all time.
-Kane became the youngest American player to reach 1,000 career regular season points in 2020, and ranks second behind Mike Modano in most career points by an American-born player.
+Kane became the youngest American player to reach 1,000 career regular season points in 2020, and holds the record for the most career points by an American-born player.

 Early life

 Patrick Kane was born to Donna and Patrick "Tiki" Kane in Buffalo, New York.
 Kane developed an early interest in hockey.
 His father was a season ticket holder for the Buffalo Sabres, and frequently took his family to games.
-Kane was inadvertently featured in the background of Sylvain Turgeon's 1994-95 Pinnacle trading card while attending a Sabres' game as a child with his father.
+Kane was inadvertently featured in the background of Sylvain Turgeon's 1994–95 Pinnacle trading card while attending a Sabres' game as a child with his father.
 Kane's favorite players while growing up were Pat Lafontaine and Joe Sakic.
 In addition to hockey, he played baseball, soccer, lacrosse, and basketball in grade and middle school.

 Kane began playing hockey when he was seven years old.
 His father allowed Kane to practice stick-handling and shooting in their house's basement, going as far as to set up a miniature rink that featured nets and boards.
 Kane attended a training camp hosted by Darryl Belfry, and credits Belfry for helping develop his vision and play-making abilities.